tc39/proposal-smart-pipelines/readme.md

 }
 // 🚫 Syntax Error:
 // Lexical context `function () { |> f |> g }`
-// contains a unary pipeline `|> f`
+// contains a prefix pipeline `|> f`
 // but has no topic binding.
 ```
-If a unary pipeline is used within a context in which the topic is not
+If a prefix pipeline is used within a context in which the topic is not
 resolvable, then this is an [early error][], just like how it is an error to use
 explicit topic references within a context without a topic in general: